Why the Body Positivity Movement Isn't That Positive

 Women's search for self-esteem and dignity has been a long one all across the globe.
 Movements rise and fall, different cultural standards fall into place, and different impacts shake the ground beneath women's feet.
 At the turn of the centuries, Feminism has heeded to the call of women who desire suffrage, support, security, and sympathy.
 It was an admirable movement and in many countries it still is.
 But like with every good thing, there are some that will take its name in vain.
 The last few years in America have seen a distortion in the feminist movement.
 It seems that the repertoire once gained by true leaders has been taken and distorted by a new generation of social media soldiers.

 This article will be discussing the Body Positivity and Fat-Acceptance Movements as a whole.
 I do recognize that there are parts of these communities that do not falter in the ways that I will describe.
 I am expressing my opinion on the subject as someone who does care about body image, self-assurance, and the right that everyone has to feel comfortable in their own skin.
-While the body positivity movement should be producing impressive results, I have done extensive research into why it will inevitably fail many women today.
+While the body positivity movement should be producing impressive results, I have done extensive research into why it has inevitably failed so many women today.
 Here are 13 reasons why:

 1. It's Not That All-Inclusive

-Now, this isn't to say that there's not any representation of other people.
-However, these women do appear to be the forefront of the movement.
-But why?
-Demographics lend some insight to this as over 60% of the country is Caucasian and 2 out of every 3 women is either overweight or obese.
-But that still makes it strange that a movement lead by feminists trying to represent women of all backgrounds (and even fighting for the ability to be the voice of women of color) would not feature more Asian, Latino, and African-American females in their communities.
+It almost seems strange that a movement lead by feminists trying to represent women of all backgrounds (and even fighting for the ability to be the voice of women of color) would not feature more Asian, Latino, and African-American females in their communities.
 Although more and more African-American women are joining the campaign, women of other races still seem scarce.

 The body positivity movement gives prestige to those people who, while flawed, are still a certain level of attractive in one way or another.